Europe Europe Europe

 It was concluded previously that impacts of climate change on landslides were in places likely minor, compared to impacts from human disturbance (6).

-Vulnerabilities - Glacial lake outburst floods in the past
+Vulnerabilities - Debris-dammed glacial lake outburst floods in the past

 When glaciers retreat, the melt water of the glaciers may form lakes behind the moraines that are left behind by the receding glacier tongues.
 These moraines, some of which contain a melting ice core, are built from rock debris transported by glaciers.
 When they fail, large volumes of stored water can be released, producing glacial lake outburst floods (GLOFs).
 These floods have caused thousands of fatalities and severe impacts on downstream communities, infrastructure and long-term economic development (28).
 In addition to moraines, lakes can also form behind dams of ice and bedrock.
 For moraine-dammed lakes the link between climate change, glacier response, lake formation and the occurrence of glacial lake outburst floods is more straightforward compared to the range of processes driving these floods from ice- and bedrock-dammed lakes (27).